Salmon Patties

 Ingredients

-• 1/2 cup fresh or dry bread crumbs unseasoned
+• ½ cup fresh bread crumbs or Panko unseasoned

 • 1 egg

-• 2 tbsp fresh herbs (parsley, tarragon, oregano, cilantro or a mix) chopped
+• 2 tablespoons fresh herbs (parsley, tarragon, oregano, cilantro or a mix), finely minced

 For cooking

-• 2 tbsp high heat cooking oil (olive or grapeseed) divided
+• 2 tbsp high heat cooking oil (coconut or grapeseed)

-For serving: lemon wedges, salad greens, flakey salt (like Maldon)
+For serving: lemon wedges, salad greens, Maldon salt, fresh pineapple or mango

 Instructions